Rise to Success: Career Highlights of George Clooney

 March 25, 2007: Open Letter to Angela Merkel

-On March 25, 2007, George Clooney sent an open letter to German Chancellor Angela Merkel, urging the European Union to take decisive action in the Darfur region, citing the failure of Sudan President Omar al-Bashir to respond to UN resolutions.
+On March 25, 2007, George Clooney sent an open letter to German Chancellor Angela Merkel, urging the European Union to take "decisive action" in the Darfur region due to Sudan President Omar al-Bashir's lack of response to UN resolutions.

 November 2007: Appearance in Darfur Now